CS:GO Best Monitor and Gear Guide

 What’s the best headset for CS:GO?

-High quality headphones combined with an external mic is probably the best audio solution, but this can be quite cumbersome and tedious because you have to worry about twice the amount of cables.
+High quality headphones combined with an external microphone are probably the best audio solution.
+Assembling this, however, can be quite cumbersome and tedious at times.
+Mostly because you have to worry about twice the amount of cables.
 Most players therefore opt to use a headset (as in a combo solution of headphones and a microphone).
 It’s much easier to take with you on the road and for gaming purposes the quality of your microphone isn’t all that important anyway.
-Lots of players are just looking for a comfortable headset with nice sound quality.
+All of these headset solutions are perfectly fine in their microphone audio.
+Lots of players are just looking for a comfortable headset with clear and precise sound quality.

 Best Headset for CS GO: HyperX Cloud II

-By far the most popular used headsets by pros are the different versions of the HyperX Cloud products and their newest headset, the revolver.
-They all come with great sound with a decent microphone.
-The second most used headsets are the Sennheiser GAME Zero and PC363D.
-They both have really good audio quality and an even better sounding microphone.
+By far the most popular used headsets by pros are the different versions of the HyperX Cloud products and their newest headset, the Revolver.
+They all come with great sound and a decent microphone.
+The second most used headsets is the Sennheiser GAME Zero.
+It has really good audio quality and an even better sounding microphone.
 Steelseries has many different headsets that get used by a lot of pros but don’t come close to the quality HyperX and Sennheiser offer.

 Most Used Headset

 HyperX Cloud II

 HYPERX CLOUD REVOLVER

 While HyperX is the crowned king of gaming headsets, the other competitors are not far behind.
 Especially products by SteelSeries and Sennheiser are used by a large amount of players.
 So while it may be true that a combo solution of regular headphones and a mod microphone gives the best audio experience.
 There are still great – and cheaper – alternatives available.